EnterpriseDB/edb-installers/README.md

 This is the PostgreSQL Installer build system.
 This document attempts to describe how the system is architected, how to set it up and how to extend it.
 It is a work in progress and will no doubt require further refinement over time.
-There there is one goal however.\
+There is one goal however.\
 \
 Build all PostgresSQL & add-on package installers for all supported platforms with a single command.\